-All Sundays from 10:00am until 4:00pm (Easter Sunday being the sole exception)
+All Sundays from 10:00am until 4:00pm (National Holidays being the exception)

 Occasional Saturdays in Summer months can be used for competitions and training for groups.
 These days are agreed in advance with the committee and through them, with the landowner.
 Such approval may not necessarily be forthcoming as Diamond Hill is a working farm which is why approval in advance is required for these days, so as not to interfere with any planned stock movements and other considerations that may be put in place to ensure safety of all concerned.